AssetMendy/ci-p3-my-movie-ratings/README.md

     - Entering decimals
     - Entering an empty input

 ### Bugs

 __Found and Fixed__
 - Edit and Delete feature were not detecting last row of data
     - Solution: `worksheet.delete_rows(i+2)` - I added 2 for each iteration to take into account headers in the Google Sheet and 0-index.
 - ID order would break if row of data is deleted in the middle of table
     - Solution: `update_ids()` - I created a function that iterates thru IDs and reassigns new IDs in order starting from 1.
 This function runs every time after movie is deleted.

 __Existing and Not Fixed__
 - Not observed any existing bugs that disrupts work of the app

 ### Validator test
+- PEP 8
+    - Only one error was returned considering the length of the code in line 112.
+But it does not affect the app in runtime.

 ## Credits: